workingDog/StixToNeoDB/README.md

  With the **--csvx** option the input file must contain a Stix object on one line ending with a new line.
 Similarly when using the **--zipx** option, each input zip file entries must contain a Stix object on one line ending with a new line.
-When using these options the processing is done one line at a time and the file structure must list the SDO first followed the SRO.
+When using these options the processing is done one line at a time.

 ### Status